Leeds Beckett University - City Campus,

 What are the typical working hours for a SEN teacher?

-New SEN teachers receive a starting salary of £28,000 rising in stages to £38,810.
-Starting salaries depend on qualifications, experience and level of responsibility.
-Teachers working in or near London receive a little more.
+New teachers receive a starting salary of £31,650 rising in stages to £43,607.
+As a SEN teacher, you might be able to receive an additional allowance of £2,679 to £5,285 depending on your qualifications, experience and level of responsibility.
+Teachers working in or near London may also be paid an enhanced salary.